vdclab/vdclab-wiki/ExPASy-PROSITE.md

 {.links-list}

 ## Notes from users
-Part of the suite of protein analysis tools available from ExPASy.
+- Part of the suite of protein analysis tools available from ExPASy.
-This is really the only plave to extract "Motifs" in some type of standard format that can used in Phi Blast Good visuals as also generates Logos
+- This is really the only plave to extract "motifs" in some type of standard format that can used in Phi Blast
+- Good visuals as also generates Logos

 ## Ease of use
-PROSITE allows the user to search for domains and protein families alone or within a given protein.
-PROSITE can search within protiens with as little information as an accession number/identifier or within a FASTA format sequence.
+- PROSITE allows the user to search for domains and protein families alone or within a given protein.
+- PROSITE can search within proteins with as little information as an accession number/identifier or within a FASTA format sequence.

 ## Citations